Prabhat Kumar College

 Prabhat Kumar College, also known as Kanthi College or by the abbreviation P. K. College, established in 1926, is the oldest college in Purba Medinipur district.
 It offers undergraduate courses in arts, commerce and sciences.
 It is affiliated to Vidyasagar University.

 History

 Prabhat Kumar College was established in 1926 at Contai with a large donation from the Biswambhar Dinda in memory of his loving son, the Late Prabhat Kumar Dinda.
 It is the oldest college of Purba Medinipur district.
 This college was named after the name of the Late Prabhat Kumar Dinda, the son of donator Late Biswambhar Dinda.
 Initially, the college was started as an arts college under the affiliation of University of Calcutta.
 In 1985, the affiliation of the college was changed from University of Calcutta to Vidyasagar University.

 Location

 The college is located in the heart of Contai in the Purba Medinipur district.
-Contai Central Bus Stand is 250m from the college.

 Departments and Courses

 The college offers different undergraduate and postgraduate courses in the science, arts, and commerce branch.
 This college aims at imparting education to the undergraduates of lower- and middle-class people of Kanthi and its adjoining areas.
 Almost every department of this college offers undergraduate degree courses.
 Postgraduate courses are offered only by departments of Bengali, English, Sanskrit, Physics, Chemistry, and Commerce.